TwilioDevEd/notifications-quickstart-ruby/README.md

 Twilio Account SID | Your main Twilio account identifier - [find it on your dashboard](https://www.twilio.com/user/account/settings).
 Twilio APN Credential SID | Adds iOS notification ability to your app - [generate one here](https://www.twilio.com/user/account/ip-messaging/credentials).
 You'll need to provision your APN push credentials to generate this.
 See [this](https://www.twilio.com/docs/api/ip-messaging/guides/push-notifications-ios) guide on how to do that.
 (Optional)
 Twilio GCM Credential SID | Adds Android/GCM notification ability to your app - [generate one here](https://www.twilio.com/user/account/ip-messaging/credentials).
 You'll need to provision your GCM push credentials to generate this.
 See [this](https://www.twilio.com/docs/api/ip-messaging/guides/push-notifications-android) guide on how to do that.
 (Optional)
 Twilio Notification_Service SID | Use the create_service.rb script to generate this.
-Just run 'ruby create_service.rb' in your terminal, after you add the above configuration values to the `config.rb` file.
+Just run 'ruby create_service.rb' in your terminal, after you add the above configuration values to the `config.yml` file.

 # Setting up the Ruby Application

-Edit the `config.rb` file with the four configuration parameters we gathered from above, plus your Twilio account's auth token.
+Edit the `config.yml` file with the four configuration parameters we gathered from above, plus your Twilio account's auth token.

 Next, we need to install our ruby gems: